The Contrarian View Happens To Be Correct: No, Don’t Go Vote Just For The Sake Of Voting!

 “Go run a nuclear reactor.”

-The previous five statements have something in common.
+The previous six statements have something in common.
 Can you guess what it is?

 There are few things more obnoxious than feel-good, pat-yourself-on-the-back ads telling people to vote, regardless of whether they feel competent to vote or not.
 Competency doesn’t imply any particular economic status, nor any other demographic alignment.
 It means you believe you are making an informed, competent decision; that it makes sense for you to vote.

 Furthermore, just because you have the right to do something, it doesn’t mean that doing it is correct, intelligent, beneficial, or that you should do it.
 In the U.S., everyone has the right to either vote or not vote.
 Not voting has historically been a sign that the individual is content with the overall system.

 But even if the system were in desperate need of repair, sending in random people to do the repairs is hardly an improvement.
 I certainly wouldn’t call random people to come fix the plumbing in my house.
 Nor would I take out cheery ads that read “Go Fix The Plumbing In My House!”.

 We should take voting at least as seriously as the plumbing in our homes.